Image supplied by Animal Photography

 Oriental shorthairs are really Siamese with a different colour coat and green eyes.
-There is range of possible coat colours - like those in the family, they are active and talkative.
+There is a range of possible coat colours – like those in the family, they are active and talkative.
+Also known as the Foreign White and the Havana.

 Health and welfare issues